 It is a fundamental point for active mountain activities.
 But do not think that because the manufacturers speak of impermeability that your shoes are totally waterproof (I do not know any that are, apart from rubber boots).

 The low cut shoes, called approach shoes, are very sensitive to water because of their opening.
 Due to this fact, manufacturers do not seek to add a membrane (which I believe is wrong, because a walk of 3 minutes in wet grass will have you sheepishly returning home).
-Let us therefore forget this type of footwear when one speaks of impermeability and let us focus on the high cut shoes.
+Let us, therefore, forget this type of footwear when one speaks of impermeability and let us focus on the high cut shoes.

-In the classifications of the manufacturers, we will read: good water resistant qualities, very good water resistant qualities, waterproofed.
+In the classifications of the manufacturers, we will read: good water-resistant qualities, very good water-resistant qualities, waterproofed.
 This means that some models are more or less sensitive to water, and, especially, to wet snow.
 There are very few mountain boots with watertightness that can really resist up to 10 hours in wet snow, except maybe plastic shells, the extreme mountaineering boots with overboots.

 The essential point remains in the complex sealing/breathability.
 Indeed, some plastic shells are of the most waterproofed, but quite bad for breathability.
-Due to this fact one can experience frostbite from excess condensation.
+Due to this fact, one can experience frostbite from excess condensation.
 The foot sweats with effort and it needs a shoe that is both protective from the wet elements and breathable to eliminate moisture.

 My use of mountaineering shoes for a few decades leads me to think that a membrane is a very positive element against wet feet.
 It is at the same time waterproof and breathable and that is what we are seeking.
 In practice, I see that my Asolo Titan GTX, after 10 years of mountaineering are well worn but the GTX membrane continues to do its work in a satisfactory manner.
 However, the “hydrophobic treated” leathers that I have used (Trapper TD+ and Nepal Trek) are getting my feet wet regularly in wet snow.

 These include the membranes Novadry, Gore-tex, and MP+.
 Gore-tex remains the inventor and the reference standard in the impermeability of the footwear.
-They have just produced a new generation of membrane (Gore-Tex pro) which might be features in new models in the near future.
-MP+ is, for me, the best in term of breathability but it can be found on clothing, not on shoes.
+They have just produced a new generation of a membrane (Gore-Tex pro) which might be featured in new models in the near future.
+MP+ is, for me, the best in terms of breathability but it can be found on clothing, not on shoes.
 There is also Novadry, Sympatex… in fact, each manufacturer may develop its own membrane, so we cannot mention them all.

 Thermal protection of your mountain shoes

 I am currently trying sufficiently thermal shoes, but where we can juggle with the sole for summer conditions, because shoes that are too hot are unpleasant in summer conditions, especially on rocks.
-I therefore use one insole for the summer and another for the winter.
+I, therefore, use one insole for the summer and another for the winter.